Boundaries of the Rawdah

 Sa’d ibn Abi Waqqas I, one of the ten companions promised paradise by the Prophet ﷺ, built a house west of Masjid Nabawi within the area described in this narration, in order to receive the blessings of living within the area of the Rawdah.
 Aisha and other companions M approved of his actions for that very reason.

 Considering the aforementioned hadiths, it seems the Prophet ﷺ is describing the same garden of Paradise, which extends throughout all of the areas regardless of whether he mentioned a smaller or larger part of it at any particular time.

 Literal or Metaphorical?

 There are differing opinions about the Rawdah being of the “Gardens of Paradise”.
 Should the hadiths regarding this sacred area be taken literally or metaphorically?

-On the other hand, Imam Malik I and many other scholars are of the opinion that there is no need to further interpret these narrations because the literal meaning is credible and there is nothing in the Qur’an and Sunnah that opposes this notion.
-According to these scholars, this very tract of land was bought to the earth from Paradise and will be returned to Paradise after the Day of Judgement.
+On the other hand, Imam Malik I and many other scholars are of the opinion that there is no need to interpret these narrations further because the literal meaning is credible and there is nothing in the Quran and Sunnah that opposes this notion.
+According to these scholars, this very tract of land was brought to the earth from Paradise and will be returned to Paradise after the Day of Judgement.